STEM for LIFE (Science, Technology, Engineering, & Math for Life-Long Initiatives for Future Education)

 Highlights of the Academy:

 - All seventh-grade students will continue to develop keyboarding skills.
-They will enroll in the continuation of the Gateway to Technology sequence through courses in Science of Technology, Automation of Robotics, and Flight and Space.
+They will continue STEM instruction in Science classes.

 - A summer program for students in grades seven, eight, and nine will afford students the opportunity to study in the STEM areas and work on an original project.

-- Through the Kuder career assessment program, each student will be assessed, explore jobs that align with identified areas of interest, and complete a job interview planner.
+- Through Virginia Wizard, each student will be assessed, explore jobs that align with identified areas of interest.

 - A transition plan for students entering high school will be in place for seventh- and eighth-grade students to assist in a successful high school transition.